john-science/python_for_scientists/classes/08_taking_the_next_step/lecture_08.md

 > You are what you comment.

 If someone else has to look at your code, and there are no comments, you are wasting their time.
-They might spend minutes or hours trying to figure out a detail they could have understood in a second if there were a short comment.
+They might spend minutes or hours trying to figure out a detail they could have understood in a second if there were a comment.

 Code that isn't commented well is destined to be thrown away.
 But first people might get angry with you.